mkfizi/tailstart/README.md

 commands consists as below:

 * `npm run build` ─ Execute Tailwind CLI and build CSS.
-* `npm run build-prod` ─ Execute Tailwind CLI and build CSS for production.
+* `npm run build:prod` ─ Execute Tailwind CLI and build CSS for production.
 * `npm run watch` ─ Execute Tailwind CLI and build CSS in watch mode.
-* `npm run watch-prod` ─ Execute Tailwind CLI and build CSS in watch mode.
+* `npm run watch:prod` ─ Execute Tailwind CLI and build CSS in watch mode.

 These commands are declared in `package.json` and can be customize according to project's path preferences.